What can you do if a hotel cancels your booking?

 2. Belong to a hotel loyalty program

-Many hotel chains such as and IHG have policies that clearly state they won't cancel confirmed reservations from loyalty club members.
+Many hotel chains such as Marriott and IHG have policies that clearly state they won't cancel confirmed reservations from loyalty club members.
 Other hotel brands guarantee to find points members alternative accommodation for overbooked rooms and offer them additional compensation for the inconvenience.

 Check out the point schemes of your favorite hotel chains to see which offer the most generous guarantees.
 Hyatt's loyalty program is an excellent option for travelers who might not rack up enough stays for elite or platinum status.
 From their mid-tier, Explorists members can avail of guaranteed availability up to 72 hours in advance.